wp-plugins/bitcoin-news-ticker-widget/readme.txt

 Display an update Bitcoin news widget on your website.

 == Description ==
 The latest plugin from 99Bitcoins.
-Display an updated Bitcoin news widget on your website.
+Display an updated Bitcoin news feed widget on your website.

 * A practically endless feed of relevant Bitcoin news stories.
 * Bitcoin news feed is updated daily.